PhotoStructure for Servers

 main

-processes, restarting them if they crash
+processes, restarting them if they crash or are unresponsive, and restartingsync

-if the library settings change.
+if the library settings change -

 web

-This process hosts the web-based user interface.
+hosts the web-based user interface -

 sync

-- Extracting photo and video metadata (ExifTool)
+reads and writes photo and video metadata -

-- Notifying PhotoStructure when volumes are mounted or unmounted (gio, diskutil)
+notifies when volumes are mounted or unmounted